nikodunk/roomsolar/content/solar-kit/_index.md

 -----
 ####  A possible solution

-A windowsill solar system bought we install ourselves solves both problems at once: Renters don’t need permission from their landlords to place things on their windowsill and rooftops if it’s not altering the building, and it’s a one-click, direct purchase with no regulation as long as it’s not tied to the grid (which this one is designed not to be).
+A windowsill solar system we install ourselves solves both problems at once: Renters don’t need permission from their landlords to place things on their windowsill and rooftops if it’s not altering the building, and it’s a one-click, direct purchase with no regulation as long as it’s not tied to the grid (which this one is designed not to be).
 Two birds with one stone.
 This makes the solar buying process more like buying a consumer electronic.

 Our mission is to make purchasing solar/storage as easy as purchasing any other consumer electronic, as we believe in a **bottom-up approach**: once renewable energy does not require a professional it will spread as rapidly as other consumer electronics like satellite dishes and window AC units, etc.